-Set up your China die casting using these 7 tips and you will improve your odds of success.
+Setting up die casting in China using these 7 tips will help you aviod common issues and you will improve your odds of success.

 Die casting is one of the most-popular manufacturing practices in the world.
 It is an easy-to-manage process that creates premium-quality products in a quick and budget-friendly manner.

 Of the many nations that have a credible reputation in die casting, China ranks at the top.
 In fact, in 2015, China supplied 45% of the world’s diecasting needs – 70% of which was supplied to the automobile industry.
 This number continues to grow at a significant pace every year.
 Today, the Chinese die casting industry is one of the fastest-growing manufacturing segments in the world, offering highly-competitive services to clients all over the globe.

 Many companies today are seeing the advantages of sourcing from China-based manufacturing companies.
 According to studies, the die casting industry will see a CAGR of 6.13% between 2019 and 2025.
 The die casting industry has become the largest and fastest growing market is Asia-Pacific, with China leading the way.

 So, if you are planning to set up a die casting company, China would be an ideal location for your new business.
 In this article, we provide the step-by-step process of how you can start a die casting company in China.

 Let’s get started.

 When the time comes to set-up a die casting company in China, you’ll need to ensure that you have selected the right location.
 There are specific, mandated special economic zones and manufacturing spaces where resident companies are not only provided access to special tax benefits,but also access to technology and marketing aid by the Government.
 In addition you’ll be able to keep an eye on your competitors, thereby gaining a better awareness of where you stand in the die casting market.

 Some of the best places in China where you can build your new die casting company are: